 The current committee can be contacted through firstname.lastname@example.org.

-The chair of the Section's bi-national committee is A/Prof Robert Kaplan.
+The Chair of the Bi-national Section Committee is A/Prof Robert Kaplan.

 The Bi-national Section Committee's Regulations outline the purpose and responsibilities of the committee.